Internships / Cooperative Education Program

 All qualified Internship/Cooperative Education programs must meet certain requirements.
 The program at TWU is based on the following requirements:

 - The work experience must be of sufficient duration to be a meaningful part of the student's academic program, generally the regular semester schedule.

 - Minimum standards of work performance must be maintained by the University and by the employer.
 The student's work must be evaluated periodically by the student, the employer, and the faculty.
 The credit and grade for the course are based on evaluation of the student's performance and assigned by a faculty member in the academic department.

 - At the discretion of the department, a maximum of six (6) semester credit hours can be used toward an undergraduate or graduate degree.
 Any other registration in Internship/Cooperative Education courses will be posted to the student's transcript and will be evaluated as hours additional to those required for the degree.

 - Recommendation for credit toward the graduate degree is made by the student's academic department.

 Internship students can participate in part-time or full-time work while registered for classes.
-Each work period is of such duration (approximately 15 weeks during fall and spring semesters and 10 weeks during summer semester) that it provides sufficient opportunity to gain in-depth experience in an area related to the student's academic or career goals.
-The student and employer together will determine a mutually agreed upon work schedule.
+Each work period is of such duration (approximately 15 weeks during fall and spring semesters and 10 weeks during the summer semester) that it provides sufficient opportunity to gain in-depth experience in an area related to the student's academic or career goals.
+The student and employer together will determine a mutually agreed-upon work schedule.

 Internships (and Cooperative Education) Course Description